gx9702/UA-TypeRepository/Core/Part4/Services/BrowsePath/readme.md

 <!-- datatype -->
 ## BrowsePath
+A request to translate a path into a node id.
 <!-- end of description -->
 The fields of the BrowsePath DataType are defined in the following table: